Scouting America membership controversies: Position on gender

 Until 2017, the Boy Scouts of America's official position was that girls could not participate in its Cub Scouting or Boy Scouting programs, its largest programs and the ones serving younger and mid-age youth.
 However, the Venturing and Learning for Life programs were and continue to be open to young men and women ages 14 through 21.

 On October 11, 2017, the Boy Scouts announced that girls would be allowed to become Cub Scouts, starting in 2018, and that in 2019, a program for older girls would be available as part of the rebranded Scouts BSA program, enabling girls to earn the rank of Eagle Scout.
-Girls were officially allowed to become full members of all programs the BSA on February 1, 2019, nationwide.
+Girls were officially allowed to become full members of all programs of the BSA on February 1, 2019, nationwide.

 The movement to include girls as full members of the BSA was put into the public spotlight most notably by Sydney Ireland.
 Ireland, age 16 in 2017, had unofficially been participating in Cub Scouts and Boy Scouts with her brother for twelve years, completing merit badges and the Arrow of Light, but none of this was officially recognized because she is a girl.
 Ireland and her family started a Change.org petition to the BSA leadership calling for equal membership.
 Ireland's petition gained media attention and utilized an email campaign for supporters to contact BSA leadership.
 It was supported by Scouts for Equality and endorsed by the National Organization for Women.
 The BSA leadership was receptive and unanimously approved new programs allowing girls and young women into Cub Scouts and Boy Scouts.

 The BSA, upon announcing this program, reaffirmed its commitment to youth protection.
 Part of the BSA's aim in adopting this policy was to accommodate families with children of different genders, so that sisters of Cub Scouts could be included in the program as well, citing requests from families of Scouts.